R-TF-028-003 Data Collection Instructions: Custom Gathered Data

 - Consent: Patients who are able and willing to provide written informed consent.

-- Clinical Scope: Conditions involving the epidermis, dermis, and associated cutaneous structures, consistent with the intended use of Legit.Health Plus.
+- Clinical Scope: Clinical presentations involving the epidermis, dermis, and associated cutaneous structures, consistent with the intended use of Legit.Health Plus.

 - Image Quality: Images captured must meet minimum quality standards (resolution, focus, lighting) as defined in the acquisition protocol.

-- Diagnostic Information: A confirmed diagnosis or diagnostic assessment by a qualified dermatologist must be available for each case.
+- Clinical Information: A confirmed diagnosis or clinical assessment by a qualified dermatologist must be available for each case.

 Exclusion Criteria